I've been dabbling in writing for several years and can vouch for these websites being great places to set up your

 - vBulletin is powerful paid community software that offers not only message boards, but also blogs and articles.
 It is advertised as feature-rich, secure, and easy forum software.
 The license cost depends on whether you need any add-ons like the Mobile Suite or not. it is one of the best forum platforms available, and the choice of many big websites.

 - Simple Machines Forum, or just SMF, is one of the best PHP forum software that is free to use as well as open-source, which makes it a good alternative to phpBB.
 The new and largely rewritten SMF 2 version offers a lot of features out-of-the-box, and can be further extended with modifications and themes.
 It has an active community where you can get help if you encounter any problems.

 - XenForo is a relatively new forum software that was built by developers which previously worked on the famous vBulletin.
 It features social integration with Facebook, SEO-optimized URLs and microdata, a simple color changer, and more.
-It might be new, but it is one of the best choices for a forum platform in 2014 as it adheres to modern web standards like HTML5.
+It might be new, but it is one of the best choices for a forum platform as it adheres to modern web standards like HTML5.
 Much like vBulletin, this is also paid-only software (albeit with a free demo), with a variable license cost depending on which features you want.

 - PunBB is a fast and lightweight PHP forum software with a minimal set of features.
 It is a great choice if you are looking for a free discussion board that won't kill your server by overusing the CPU or confuse your users with its complexity.
 Many extensions are available which add more features to the otherwise basic and simple forum script.

 - Vanilla Forums is a clean and lightweight open-source software with not too many core features.
 It can be greatly extended through the use of add-ons.
 A nice statistics plugin is included in the core package.
 As an alternative to hosting your own board, Vanilla also offers to host your community in the cloud for a monthly fee.